 Just like the GPUs, you can also check out the ranking of Mobile SOCs here.

 Our score does not increase linearly with performance improvement.
 A GPU with a score of 115 is not 15% faster than the GPU with a score of 100.
-The performance difference could be a lot more than 15%.
+The performance difference is generally a lot more than the difference in scores.

 The difference in our scores is based on the perceived difference in real-world gaming.